chandarepo/SpringBootProject/README.md

 Algorithm used to convert a given positive Decimal number to Roman and Binary.

-Factory patterns for Different types of Converter creation [ROMAN (default), BINARY, HEXADECIMAL].
+Factory patterns for Different types of Converter creation [ROMAN (default), BINARY, HEXADECIMAL, HINDI].

 Used Strategy Pattern for Different types of Converter injection.